vEnhance/web.evanchen.cc/input/faq-rules.md

 At MOP, there are often four tracks of classes and tests.
 The tracks are usually called Black, Blue, Green, Red as a convenient shorthand, a tradition started around 2002.
+Class assignments are based on of USAMO score, Team Selection Test rank, grade level, previous MOP attendance, RMM/EGMO score.
+(This is a _completely separate process_ from the invitation list.
+The invitations are _first_ sent according to [CR-7](#CR-7), and _then_ the class assignments are done by me weeks later.)
-The rosters for these classes correspond approximately with the first four bullets in [CR-7](#CR-7) in that order, but only loosely.

-Nevertheless, students will often colloquially refer to the cutoffs by color as well, in a slight abuse of terminology.
+_Nevertheless_, because these groups are kind-of-sort-of in bijection with the first four bullets in [CR-7](#CR-7), students will often colloquially refer to the cutoffs by color as well, in an abuse of terminology that leads to endless confusion.
-(For example, "blue cutoff" would mean the minimum score for an 11th grader to attend MOP through USAMO, even though this student could end up in any class group depending on the whims of the [assistant academic director](index.html).)
+For example, in Internet slang, "blue cutoff" would mean the minimum score for an 11th grader to be invited MOP through USAMO, even though this student could be placed in any class group.

 Some students (not staff) even refer to the 5th cutoff in [CR-7](#CR-7) as the "pink" cutoff,